ropensci-archive/rtimicropem/README.md

 Introduction
 ============

 This package aims at supporting the analysis of PM2.5 measures made with RTI MicroPEM.
-It is called ammon like Zeus Ammon (<https://en.wikipedia.org/wiki/Amun#Greece> ) because it helps us to Analyse Micropem MONitoring data in a very good, nearly godly, way.
+It is called ammon like Zeus Ammon (<https://en.wikipedia.org/wiki/Amun#Greece> ).

 The goal of the package functions is to help in two main tasks: